barucmadrigal/ED2026-1-Practica03/README.md

 + Integrante 1
     - No. de Cuenta:
-+ Integrante 2
++ Integrante 2 : Jimenez Garcia Angel
-    - No. de Cuenta:
+    - No. de Cuenta: 323066820
 + Integrante 3
     - No. de Cuenta: